 - 1 Tbsp lemon juice

 1 Preheat the oven to 425°F. Allow the wings to come to room temperature (or else the sauce will be more difficult to spread on them).
 Pat the chicken wings dry.

-3 Take the wings out of the oven and switch it to broil.
+4 Take the wings out of the oven and switch it to broil.
 Set a rack about 6 inches under the broiler.
-Flip the wings and broil for 3-4 minutes, or until they are nicely browned.
+Turn the wings over and broil for 3-4 minutes, or until they are nicely browned.

 5 To serve, toss in the remaining sauce and set on a plate.
 Dust with more Old Bay and serve with your favorite cocktail sauce.